-- We hold a nonbinding advisory vote on named executive officer compensation each year. - Stockholder support for our executive compensation program has been consistently strong with an approval rate of 95% in 2021, 94% in 2020 and 93% or higher since 2013.
+- We hold a nonbinding advisory vote on named executive officer compensation each year. - ✓ Stockholder support for our executive compensation program has been consistently strong with an approval rate of 94% in 2022, 95% in 2021, and 93% or higher since 2013.

-EXECUTIVE COMPENSATION DESIGN, ELEMENTS AND PROCESS
+EXECUTIVE COMPENSATION DESIGN.
+ELEMENTS AND PROCESS